Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 I received inspiration for this project from my mentor Nishant Kumar.

-I also received inspiration from an Bootstrap mini project that was taught to use as part of our course.
+I also received inspiration from an Bootstrap mini project that was taught to us as part of our course.